Frequently Asked Questions

 In the event of a technical error or issue with the E-Submissions system we will provide users with an alternative means of submitting entries to us.
 A message will be posted on the BBC Writersroom website and on the BBC Writersroom twitter feed to inform users about the issue.
 We will then allow entries to be submitted by email, accompanied by a cover sheet which will be made available for download from the BBC Writersroom website.
 Alternatively, we may extend the deadline to allow more time for posted entries.

 Am I still able to submit a script to BBC Writersroom by post?Hide

-We would strongly encourage all writers to submit their scripts to us using the online E-Submissions system as this is the platform we will now be using to manage all of the scripts submitted for talent searches we are running.
-If for any reason you are unable to submit your script online, we will accept posted scripts.
-Details on how to post a script to a particular talent search will be provided in the terms and conditions for that search published on our website.
+We would strongly encourage all writers to submit their scripts to us using the online E-Submissions system.
+This is the platform we use to manage all of the scripts submitted for talent searches we are running.
+If for any reason you are unable to submit your script online please get in touch by email to firstname.lastname@example.org

 Why are you asking for my personal details?Hide